samueloseiboadu/Global-Child-Health-Trends/README.md

 #### Insight 1: Regional Disease Burden

-•	Finding: Sub-Saharan Africa represents ~65% of total cases, exceeding 793,000 over 25 years.
+•	Finding: The ESARO region—covering Eastern and Southern Africa—makes up the largest share of both malaria and diarrhoea cases, totaling around 180,000 over 25 years.

-•	Significance: This region faces acute healthcare and resource challenges.
+•	Why it Matters: This region consistently struggles with access to quality healthcare and resources, and the data clearly reflects that challenge.

-•	Trend: Case numbers remain elevated despite global efforts.

-•	Implication: Enhanced, sustained interventions are essential to address this disparity.
+•	Implication: Efforts to reduce child mortality should be prioritized in this region with tailored, long-term strategies.

 #### Insight 2: Economic Status and Disease Prevalence

-•  Finding: Lower-middle-income countries reported the highest incidence, with 240,500 malaria cases and 186,990 diarrhoea cases, followed by low-income countries with 218,780 malaria and 94,620 diarrhoea cases.
+•  Finding: Lower-income countries reported the highest incidence, with 108,000 malaria cases and 46,000 diarrhoea cases, followed by lower-middle-income countries with 86,000 malaria and 92,000 diarrhoea cases.

-•  Significance: Economic disadvantage drives higher disease prevalence, particularly in Sub-Saharan Africa, where most of these countries are located.

-•  Trend: Over 25 years, lower-middle- and low-income countries consistently show higher case numbers.
+•  Why it Matters: Health outcomes remain closely tied to a country's economic status.
+Lower-income countries face more cases and often have weaker health systems.

-•  Implication: Economic development and region-specific interventions in Sub-Saharan Africa are critical to reduce this burden.
+•  Implication: Improving child health means not just treating disease—but also investing in the economies of affected countries.Economic development and region-specific interventions in such places are critical to reduce this burden.

 #### Insight 3: Malaria vs. Diarrhoea Distribution

 •	Finding: Malaria accounts for 58% of cases, diarrhoea 42%.

-•	Significance: Malaria poses a greater relative challenge in this dataset.
+•	Significance: Both diseases are serious, but malaria appears to be the more dominant threat overall.

 •	Trend: Malaria peaked in the early 2000s; diarrhoea declined post-2010.

-•	Implication: Tailored strategies are needed, with a priority on malaria in certain contexts.
+•	Implication: While interventions must tackle both illnesses, malaria control should remain a high priority in policy and funding..

-#### Insight 4: Temporal Trends

-•	Finding: Annual cases dropped from over 60,000 in the early 2000s to ~30,000 by 2024.

-•	Significance: This reduction reflects progress in health interventions.

-•	Trend: The decline aligns with global disease control initiatives.

-•	Implication: Ongoing investment can further diminish prevalence.

-#### Insight 5: Treatment Coverage
+#### Insight 4: Treatment Coverage

-•	Finding: Coverage rose from 40% in 1999 to 70% by 2024.

-•	Significance: Improved access correlates with reduced cases.

-•	Trend: Steady improvements reflect effective public health strategies.

-•	Implication: Expanding coverage remains a priority for sustained impact.
+•	Finding: Although treatment access has improved since 2000, malaria treatment coverage remains under 60% in most years.
+Diarrhoea treatment follows a similar trend..

+•	Significance: Low coverage means many children still don’t receive timely care, leaving them vulnerable to health complications or death.

+•	Implication: Expanding treatment programs especially in hard-to-reach communities must be a central part of the response.

 ### Recommendation